humansinstitute/BitcoinForHumans/StableBonds.md

 The mental model I choose to think about this is to consider stable bonds as a bitcon collateralised bond market.

 The goal is to do this in a trust minimised peer to peer architecture.

-This would allow any individual to elect to store a percentage of their bitcoin wealth in a "stable" form (defined as approximately pegged to the market exchange price of BTC/USD), with an eventual goal of reducing the volatility risk inherent in the earning and storing BTC when living in a hand to mouth fashion.
+This would allow any individual or institution (for example a community bank which wanted to offer USD denominated accounts on bitcoin native rails - for example in Afirca is there was limited access to banking rails) to elect to store a percentage of their bitcoin wealth in a "stable" form (defined as approximately pegged to the market exchange price of BTC/USD).
+This capability could then support multiple initiatives to reduce the volatility and risk inherent in the earning and storing BTC when living in a hand to mouth fashion.

 I believe this would allow easier adoption of bitcoin, where it is most needed, if inidividuals could earn "USD on native bitcoin rails" and then engage in native swaps to bitcoin.